Duaa146-dotcom/flutter-developer-portfolio/README.md

 This portfolio was designed to present my work as a Flutter Developer in a clean, modern, and responsive interface.

-The website includes dedicated sections for my services, featured projects, technologies, development process, testimonials, frequently asked questions, and contact information.
+The website includes dedicated sections for my services, featured projects, technologies, development process, frequently asked questions, and contact information.

 ## 🚀 Features